Pearl re-stringing, pearl cleaning, lengthening and shortening strands, beaded jewelry repair and custom design services by mail in the USA since 2008

 for individuals, independent jewelry stores, designers and estate jewelry buyers.

 Prices / Sending Me Your Jewelry / Stringing / Clasp Attachment / Time / Lengthening & Shortening / Pearl Cleaning / Evaluating Your Pearls / Guarantee & Terms / Jewelry Repair / Contact / Testimonials & Photos

-Generally you can expect to pay $2-3 per inch to an experienced stringer like me who works from a home studio and $4-10 per inch at a jewelry store where the cost of overhead is higher and where they may be sending the work off to be done at another location.
-Prices vary depending on the size of the pearls, number of knots to be tied, length of strand, complexity of design, level of difficulty, expertise of the pearl stringer, quality of materials, locality and other considerations.
+You can expect to pay $2-5 per inch to an experienced stringer like me who works from a home studio and $5-10 per inch at a jewelry store where the cost of overhead is higher and where they may be sending the work off to be done at another location.
+Prices depend on many factors including the size of the pearls, number of knots to be tied, length of strand, complexity of design, level of difficulty, expertise of the pearl stringer, quality of materials, locality and other considerations.
 I keep my prices lower by requiring my customers to do a little of the work to provide details of the size of pearls and length of strand and so forth upfront so that I don't have to add a price cushion or convenience fee.
 My customers will know the price before they choose to send their jewelry if they provide accurate details and are clear about what they want done.

 Some examples of what I charge:

 - 16-18 inch strand of 6-8mm pearls knotted between each pearl using owner's existing clasp $52

 - 7-8 inch bracelet with 6-8mm pearls using owner's existing clasp $40